Fragtality/QualityWings2GSX/README.md

 - Wished that the Ground- and Cabin-Crew would just take care of the Doors, instead you "leaving" the Cockpit to open/close all that Doors?
 - Wished the Jetway/GPU would just automatically be called / removed, the Chocks being set / removed and External Power connected / disconnected?<br/>

-So if the Answer is 'yes' to any of these Questions: Here is a tool you might want to try out :wink:<br/>But before getting to excited, here the caveat: you need a registered Version of FSUIPC to use it!<br/><br/>
+So if the Answer is 'yes' to any of these Questions: Here is a tool you might want to try out :wink:<br/>But before getting to excited, here the caveat: you need a registered Version of FSUIPC to use the whole Toolset!<br/><br/>

 Since you're still interested, here the Features of the individual Tools/Scripts contained in this Toolset:
 - An external Program (*QualityWings2GSX*) which will read your current SimBrief OFP and uses the Fuel Weights, Passenger and Bag Count (and their configured Weight in SimBrief) to progressively Refuel, Board and Deboard the Plane.
 It will set these Values in / use the Values with GSX so that the Refuel, Board and Deboard Animation is "in synch" with your OFP Data.<br/>It does not matter if your OFP is in kgs or lbs, if your APU is running or not and it is "turn-around-safe": After being deboarded the new OFP will be loaded and used for the next Refuel, Board and Deboard Cycle.
+It uses FSUIPC (C# Client) to communicate with the Sim/GSX/Plane.
 - A small "GSX Lua Library" (*GSX_AUTO*) which can also be used for other Planes - it does the GSX Menu Handling and some Automation.
 The Functions can be called with "LuaToggles" via FSUIPC.
 Or from your StreamDeck - when used together with PilotsDeck you can display the current (De-)Boarding and Cargo (Un-)Loading Progress and what is the current State / Service that can be called.
 - A Lua Script to automate the Ground-Service Handling (*QW787_SYNC*) for the QualityWings 787.
 It opens / closes the respective Doors as requested from GSX, automatically after Boarding is completed or when the Cargo (Un-)Loading is finished.
-It will set / remove the Chocks & External Power and will move the Jetway/GPU automatically for you.
+It will set / remove the Chocks & External Power and will move the Jetway/GPU automatically for you.<br/><br/>

 # Installation
 ## QualityWings2GSX